Image

 Risk Policy and Assessment Committee, Member

-Alexandra M. Aguirre, has been a Director of the Board since 2020, is partner at the firm Holland and Knight LLP since June 2022.
-She was previously a partner at Morrison & Foerster, LLP from 2019 to 2022 and a shareholder of Greenberg Trauring LLP.
+Alexandra M. Aguirre, Member of the Board since 2020, is Partner at Holland and Knight, LLP, Miami, Florida since June 2022.
+Previously, Ms. Aguirre was a partner at Morrison & Foerster, LLP from 2019 to 2022.

 ISELA COSTANTINI